Since The Order of Australia was established in 1975, over 4000 Victorians have been honoured for their service to the nation.

 The Victoria Branch of the Order of Australia Association was formally established on the 14th of February 1981 to unite these talented and hard-working Victorians and to support the aim of the Order of Australia Association to “foster love of and pride in Australian citizenship”.
 Major General Jock McNeill AO OBE was the first Chairman.

 Over the years, the Victoria Branch has steadily grown, both in terms of its membership and the scope of its activities.
-Thirteen regional branches have been established to take the Association’s message of national pride and civic responsibility to every corner of Victoria.
+Thirteen regional groups have been established to take the Association’s message of national pride and civic responsibility to every corner of Victoria.

 Association members regularly organise and take part in events including morning teas and luncheons featuring inspirational guest speakers; fundraising events for worthy causes; and welcome functions for new members.
 Regional groups work hard to take their message of service into local schools, and Branch members have reached out to new Australians by attending citizenship ceremonies.